Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Introduction

-In this paper, we propose a new data-driven methodology to detect zero-day controller hijacking attacks on power-grid systems.
+In this paper, we propose a new method, Reconstruction Error Distribution (RED) of Hardware Performance Counters (HPCs), to detect anomalies in power-grid controllers.
 Our proposed defense provides comprehensive and reliable protection against unknown attacks.
-It does not look for specific attacks or triggers, but rather a holistic view of controller operation, thus it can catch a broad scope of anomalies.
-Specifically, our proposed approach first automatically learns the normal behavior of the controller using temporal deep learning, and generates a corresponding behavioral model of the controller.
-Then we use the generated model, enhanced by an effective statistical test to detect the deviation from processor normal behavior through \textit{reconstruction error distribution}.
-Earlier detection of the anomalous controller behavior can help quick mitigation and recovery from the attack, for example, switching to a safe but not up-to-date version of the control code.
+It does not look for specific attacks or triggers, but rather takes a holistic view of controller operation.
+Specifically, our proposed approach first automatically learns the normal behavior of the controller, and generates a corresponding behavioral model and a RED profile of the controller.
+Then we use the generated model, enhanced by an effective statistical test, to detect the RED deviation from the controller's normal behavior.

-Our main contributions in this paper are: \begin{itemize} \item We observe that the controller behavior in the power-grid systems are predictable to some degree, because the hard-realtime control events come up in a periodic way.
-This observation is verified through a large-scale experiment on a real controller.